Frederick Maurice (British Army officer, born 1871): First World War

 Maurice was strongly critical of proposals to launch a major offensive out of the Ypres Salient (such plans would be discussed for two years before eventually resulting in the 1917 Battle of Passchendaele).
 He argued that the Ypres Salient, besides being overlooked by enemy artillery, offered few geographical advantages to the attacker.
 He conceded that an offensive in this sector might lead to the liberation of the ports of Ostend and Zeebrugge provided it coincided with a major French offensive further south.
 However, unless the Germans withdrew from Belgium entirely, the British would most likely be left holding a longer line stretching to the Dutch frontier, served by two single-track railways from Dunkirk and Hazebrouck-Ypres-Roulers, while the German positions were served by six double-track rail lines.
 The Belgian Army, currently protected by the coastal inundations of the River Yser, would be able to offer little assistance and would be left holding positions on the new front line which lacked the benefit of such inundations.
 Maurice recommended that the Ypres Salient itself should either be extended as far as the high ground of Passchendaele Ridge having first taken the ridges south of the city (this is essentially what would happen in 1917), or else (his preferred option) the line should be shortened by a tactical retreat nearer the city.
+(Note: comment that pure battles of attrition as Maurice recommended were rare, with the possible exception of the Canadian attack on Hill 70 in August 1917, and that as the war went on both sides learned how to achieve a breakthrough with artillery, tanks and airpower but without a prolonged prior period of attrition.)

-Graham & Bidwell (1993) comment that pure battles of attrition as Maurice recommended were rare, with the possible exception of the Canadian attack on Hill 70 in August 1917, and that as the war went on both sides learned how to achieve a breakthrough with artillery, tanks and airpower but without a prolonged prior period of attrition.
-After Maurice’s departure for the War Office, his former staff at GHQ continued to produce papers for his successor “Tavish” Davidson, pointing out that the BEF had never fought a pure battle of attrition but had rather, both at Loos and the Somme, been attempting to achieve breakthrough and attrition more or less simultaneously; disputes continued to simmer during the planning of the Battle of Passchendaele with both Rawlinson and Plumer producing plans too cautious for Haig’s liking.
+After Maurice's departure for the War Office, his former staff at GHQ continued to produce papers for his successor "Tavish" Davidson, pointing out that the BEF had never fought a pure battle of attrition but had rather, both at Loos and the Somme, been attempting to achieve breakthrough and attrition more or less simultaneously; disputes continued to simmer during the planning of the Battle of Passchendaele with both Rawlinson and Plumer producing plans too cautious for Haig's liking.

 In 1915 Maurice, who in June was promoted to brevet colonel, was posted to London as Director of Military Operations for the Imperial General Staff, and in 1916 he was promoted to major general.
 Maurice worked closely with William Robertson, who was appointed Chief of the Imperial General Staff at the end of 1915, ghostwriting many papers which went out over Robertson's signature.